 2.5.
 Shaft Energy Interruptions.
 ECS may interrupt the delivery of Shaft Energy to Customer for events of Electrical Force Majeure, accident, breakdown, or maintenance of or repairs to the Utility's system, or any part thereof, or interruptions due to cutting in new customers of Utility or any other cause beyond the Utility's control.
 Such interruptions shall also include any requirement to supply electric energy to the United States Government or any person, firm, corporation, business, or industry designated by the United States Government or any other governmental agency; provided, however, that such curtailment by the Utility of electric service, under a Utility Power Agreement which provides for interruptible service, shall not be a permissible interruption hereunder, and only curtailment by the Utility of firm service (and only to the extent of such curtailment) shall be a permissible interruption hereunder.

 [2.6.
 Notice of Customer Curtailment or Interruptions.
-Customer will notify ECS as soon as reasonably practical of any MDevent or circumstance that may impact (whether postively or negatively) the projegy usage of the Compressor and Compressor DriverMD for a period of more than fourteen (14) days.]
+Customer will notify ECS as soon as reasonably practical of any Material deviation fproje, where Customer has knowledge that such mMateial dDeviaion is expected to last for a period of more than fourteen (14) days.]

 ARTICLE 3